-Without a target, everything you do (or don’t do) is left up to what others demand, expect, or guilt you into… but when YOU create a purpose-full schedule, your time goes to the things that are most important you because you’ve eliminated everything that isn’t.
+Without a target, everything you do (or don’t do) is left up to what others demand, expect, or guilt you into… but when YOU create a purpose-full schedule, your time will go to the things that are most important you because you’ve eliminated everything that isn’t.
 You’ve created a target that you can continually aim at so everything you do will get you closer to making your dream become a reality!

 Whenever you want to achieve something, keep your eyes open, concentrate and make sure you know exactly what it is you want.
 No one can hit their target with their eyes closed. ~Paulo Coelho

 While it’s unrealistic to think that everything will always flow smoothly, the children will never get dirty, the house will always look like a page out of a magazine, or that there will never be any conflict between the people living under the same roof… you still can create a peaceful home.
-However… you won’t hit your target if you don’t even know what you’re aiming at.

 A schedule that is purpose-full will help you apply your time to the things that are most important to you in the areas of your life and keep you focused on achieving your goal.
 When making a schedule, there are five areas to evaluate: